 How Do Bail Bonds Work in Illinois?

 A Bail Bond is the preferred method to ensure that a person appears at each and every court date.
-Bail has historically been some form of property, typically money, deposited or pledged to the court.
+Bail has historically been some form of property, typically money, deposited or pledged to the court which you can read more here.
 The property that is deposited with the court secures the person’s release from custody while awaiting trial.
 If the person misses court the bail amount is forfeited and the defendant could face additional charges such as violation of bail bond (VOBB).

 Who Can Post Bail?